-When students began converting a side room of our music technology lab into a collaborative workspace, they started by simply working on the floor.
-They were completely fine with this initially, being high schoolers and all.
-They quickly took ownership and tried to assemble some form of a workstation made of empty boxes around the classroom and the school.
-Eventually, they realized that they really needed a desk to work on so that they could be a little more comfortable and focus on producing music.
-They approached me to ask for a desk, which I did not explicitly have at that time.
-They mentioned going to thrift stores to find a desk, but with no instructional funds I told them it wouldn’t be possible.
+The approached me to ask if I had a desk that they could use in the side room, but I did not have one.
+They began to problem solve going to thrift stores to find a desk, but I told them it wouldn’t be possible without any funds.
 I then got the idea that they should write a song to ask our principal for a desk (or the funds for a desk).
 Knowing how supportive he had been thus far, I knew that if the students made a project with a particular purpose in mind (and it was good), he would be more than happy to help out.
 Thus, Desk Song (above) was created as a way for the students to communicate their needs to the principal.

 Weekly Module and Agenda

-In a normal classroom, it is easy for students to let their mind wander aimlessly and still manage to get done what they need to get done.
-The teachers serve as their mental safety net recognizing that they are off task and redirecting them.
-For students that have transitioned online, this is a different story.
-This requires a massive mental shift for many students as they now are entirely responsible for keeping themselves on tasks and using their time wisely.
-To help aid students with this problem, I break up each week of classes into its own module on our learning management system.
-Each module/week includes an agenda of what we are doing or talking about, important links (such as our Zoom meeting), and any assignments that need to be completed.
+This change forces a massive mental shift for many learners as they are now bear the entire responsibility for keeping themselves on tasks and using their time wisely.
+To help aid learners with this problem, I break up each week of curriculum into its own module within our learning management system.
+Each module includes an agenda of what we are doing or talking about, important links (such as our Zoom meeting), and any assignments that need to be completed.

 Sometimes students just don’t connect with a certain way of explaining things.
 This could just be how a particular resource/tool/example approaches the topic at hand.
 In an effort to personalize their learning, I include links to multiple different resources on every topic we discuss.
 This allows the students to not be stuck with a one-size-fits-all approach and find the tool that works best for them.
 With every set of links for additional resources, I include a video in which I provide an overview of each resource so that the students can have an idea of what might work best for them before they start exploring.

-Often times parents and other teachers only receive an email about a student when the student has done something wrong.
-As humans, it is easy for us to spot mistakes and highlight them.
-Unfortunately, this makes that teacher always the bearer of bad news and develops a negative relationship with those part of the communication.
-Being aware of this, I make sure to send a variety of emails out particularly focusing on positive or neutral emails over negative.
-Not only does this foster a positive relationship with those receiving communication, but it also adds weight to the rare negative email.
-These praise emails range from celebrating a student success, sharing student works, and just indicating desired behaviors that have occurred.
+Often parents and other educators only receive an email about a learner when the learner has done something wrong.
+It is easy for humans to spot mistakes and highlight them – it’s a survival mechanism.
+Unfortunately, this makes the educator always the bearer of bad news which reinforces a negative relationship with those being receiving the communication.
+Being aware of this, I try to make sure that I am sending a variety of emails out with a focus on neutral or positive emails over negative.
+Not only does this foster a positive relationship with those receiving communication, but it also adds weight when they do receive the rare, negative email.
+Praise emails can range from celebrating a learner’s success to sharing their works or indicating that the exhibited a desired behavior.

 Kendall Finley was one of twelve students in the State of Georgia to have their music creations selected and showcased at a recording studio in Athens, GA during the state music educators' conference.
 Feel free to listen to her piece at https://t.co/Siwae6RHeK. pic.twitter.com/imKvhBBmuH— Lanier High School GA (@lanierhsga) February 10, 2020

-One of the largest yet most often neglected stakeholders for the school is the community itself.
-The community is the businesses, organizations, and other members that may not have a direct connection to a student but have a vested interest in the success of a school.
-These stakeholders often receive sponsorship requests from school activities, but classroom teachers rarely reach out to the community for guest speakers, assistance with a lesson/project, or to share excellent student work.
-In an effort to help foster and nurture the relationship with our community, I make it a point to try and share as much about our classroom as possible.
-This includes showcasing guests that come into class to speak, stellar student projects/accomplishments, and fun projects.
-For example, we have had a top-tier music producer that visited thanks to a community member!
-We have also shared student accolades and we are currently working on a large project to be shared with our cluster elementary and middle schools.
+One of the largest yet most often neglected stakeholders for the school are the businesses, organizations, and other members of the community which may not have a direct connection to a learner but might have a vested interest in the success of a school.
+These stakeholders often receive sponsorship requests from school activities, but educators rarely reach out to them for guest speakers, assistance with a project, or to share learner excellence.
+In an effort to help foster and nurture the relationship with our community, I try to share as much as possible.
+This includes showcasing guests that come to speak, stellar learner projects and accomplishments, and any fun projects.
+A couple of examples include a top-tier music producer that visited thanks to a community member, student accolades, and a larger project to be shared with our cluster elementary and middle schools.

 Damon Thomas is a music producer, who has shared the workplace with the countless A-class recording artists.
 He is imparting his wisdoms and experience with the LHS Music Tech students! #hookemhorns pic.twitter.com/poHDT0BAJR— Lanier High School GA (@lanierhsga) September 19, 2019